The Cost of Sybils, Credible Commitments, and False-Name Proof Mechanisms: Sybil Games

 \subsection{Reward Distribution Mechanisms}

-The allocation of resources in a multi-player setting is a crucial issue in economics and game theory.
-One important class and simple of problems in this context is the design of reward distributing mechanisms, which aim to allocate a divisible good with symmetric valuation $R$ among players with linear payoff function.
-The primary objective of these mechanisms are the maximization of the welfare among the participants.
+The distribution of resources among multiple players is a vital concern in both economics and game theory.
+One key and straightforward category of challenges in this area involves creating mechanisms for distributing rewards.
+These mechanisms seek to allocate a divisible asset with a symmetric value of $R$ to players who have a linear payoff function.
+The main goal of these mechanisms is to maximize the social welfare.
 However, efficient mechanisms are often vulnerable to false-name or Sybil strategies, in which a single player pretends to be multiple identities in order to gain a larger share of the resources.
 In this section, we propose a dominant strategy incentive compatible (DSIC) and Sybil-proof mechanism for allocating a part of the fungible item.
 We also prove that this mechanism is the optimal solution for this class of mechanisms.
 The mechanism will consist of sufficiently shrinking the "pie" per self-reported identity.
 We call this technique the \textit{pie shrinking with crowding}.
 Furthermore, we investigate the case where players have some information about the number of players, and explore how this impacts the design and performance of the mechanism.